cstahoviak/elevator-system/README.md

 - All elevators by default start from the lowest floor.

 Bonuses:
-1. Add support for people getting in the elevators and requesting specific floors
+1. Add support for people getting in the elevators and requesting specific floors.
 2. Add support for multiple elevators working in a coordinated manner to minimize passenger wait time.

 Expectations: